lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 As developers, we tend to focus on how the web page appears _to us_ when we code.
 We forget that we all see differently!
 Accessibility (often referred to as [a11y](https://www.a11yproject.com/about/#what-does-the-term-a11y-mean)) is the art of building websites for everyone, including people with disabilities or impairments.
 A lot of people visit websites using **assistive technologies** like screen readers, magnification software to zoom the content, speech input software, alternative input devices such as eye trackers, head pointers, and so many more...

-As you can imagine, assistive technologies try to describe what the user cannot see.
+As you can imagine, assistive technologies try to bridge the user's disabilities.
 Using the right HTML/CSS will have a huge impact on how these technologies can explore and describe the page's content.
 Writing accessible code is not an obscure science or a separate language, it's just a series of wise choices and principles.
 With the right code, you can build something wonderful for everyone.

 This challenge is more of a tutorial to let you discover the a11y principles.